 - Generals Cremin and Edison in Fullmetal Alchemist are, by the end of the series, the last two survivors of Amestris's treasonous Central Command and are happily blamed by the heroes for the entire Homunculi conspiracy even though they were actually near the bottom of the evil totem pole.
 This is because the actual masterminds of the conspiracy included some very well-regarded public figures and it was considered a better choice to frame the guilty party than risk mass panic.

 - In Mobile Suit Gundam 00, the movie reveals that Alejandro Corner, a Season 1 villain, was blamed for the Government Conspiracy and A-LAWS that were put down in the second season.
 The truth is that Alejandro probably did intend something like that, but was killed by Ribbons before he had a chance to enact any of it.
-It's implied that revealing exactly who and what was behind the conspiracy would prove to be problematic, now that Innovators are beginning to appear among the general population.
+It's implied that revealing exactly who and what was behind the conspiracy would prove to be problematic, now that Innovators are beginning to appear among the general population and there are multiple clones of Ribbons out there who had no role in his crimes.

 - Etrigan's little brother is an actual goat demon named Scapegoat, more or less forced to punish himself for all Hell's sins.
 He comes off as a total woobie.